The Completion Backward Principle: Recording

 In the liner notes of the 2011 remaster, Brett Milano asserts that the band's approach to recording was "to make an album of memorable stand-alone songs; not a soundtrack for the live show."
 Foster would often have input on the sound of the band's tracks, resulting in co-writing credits for "Amnesia", "Don't Want To Wait Anymore", and "Let's Make Some Noise".
 Foster also had control over what songs were and weren't on the album, opting to cut the track "Sports Fans" among others (which would later become a live staple before being included on the 2011 remaster).
 As well, Foster oversaw the recording process meticulously.
 Whereas Rundgren allowed the band to use as many takes as they needed, Foster reportedly demanded near-perfection from the group's performances.
 Notorious for sending band musicians home and replacing them with session musicians if they couldn't perform to his level, Foster initially included additional backup singers, such as Colomby and Bill Champlin.

 Notable in the album's track list is "Mr. Hate", a track inspired heavily by then-alleged murderer Mark McDermand.
-The track was written during a time where McDermand seemed to be an innocent man, and as such the lyrics paint the character as an anti-hero as opposed to an outright villain.
+The track was written during a time when McDermand seemed to be an innocent man, and as such the lyrics paint the character as an anti-hero as opposed to an outright villain.
 By 1984, McDermand had been convicted of two counts of murder.
 The song's name comes from a note found at the scene of the crime for which McDermand was convicted, signed "Mr. Hate."

 Upon what would have been the conclusion of the recording sessions at Record One studios, Foster felt as if the album lacked a true single.
 The band initially suggested "Let's Make Some Noise" and "What's Wrong With Me", but Foster instead relegated the tracks to an album cut and a B-side, respectively.
 Foster instead brought in Steve Lukather, guitarist for Toto.
 Lukather, Foster, Waybill, and the Tubes' drummer Prairie Prince reportedly recorded "Talk to Ya Later" in a single-day session, The title and hook was taken from engineer Humberto Gatica, who deflected the band's questions with the phrase.
 To bolster the album's single lineup, Foster also made changes to "Don't Want To Wait Anymore".
 An unnamed band member in the 2011 liner notes said "the big choral ending that kicks your ass, that was his idea; and the modulation at the end".